wycats/merb/merb-freezer/README.markdown

     rake freeze:core            # Freeze core from git://github.com/wycats/merb...
     rake freeze:more            # Freeze more from git://github.com/wycats/merb...
     rake freeze:plugins         # Freeze plugins from git://github.com/wycats/m...

+You can freeze components using 2 modes, Git Submodules or rubygems:

+    rake freeze:core MODE=rubygems
+or
+    rake freeze:core MODE=submodules  (default mode)

+Wait, that's not it, you can also update your frozen gems using UPDATE=true:

+    rake freeze:core UPDATE=true

+What about your other gems?
+Same thing, you can do:

+    rake freeze:gem GEM=merbful_authentication

+or

+   rake freeze:gem GEM=git://github.com/ivey/merb-for-rails.git